Leone, American Samoa: Modern times

 In December 2012, a police substation was dedicated in Leone.
 The new station was constructed with federal funds.

+In 2013, Leone commemorated the fourth anniversary of the deadly 2009 tsunami that claimed nine lives in Leone, including two elementary school children.
+One hundred lanterns were floated at sea in their honor, and the victims were also remembered during church services.

+In 2014, the Lepuapua Assembly of God Church in Leone marked its 50th anniversary in April.
+Several prominent guests attended, including Congresswoman Amata Coleman Radewagen, while a TV crew from KVZK-TV documented the service.
+The choir performed hymns with musical support from Poe Fagasa and others.

 On November 1, 2014, a drive-by shooting took place in Leone.
 Several gunshots were fired at the front of the Leone Police Substation.
 No officers or other personnel were injured.
 Four bullets were later recovered from inside the station.
 Four men were charged for the shooting, which took place when two police officers were inside the station.

+In 2019, the American Samoa Community College’s Agriculture, Community, and Natural Resources (ACNR) partnered with churches to clean up streams at Leone.

 Tsunami

 Leone was devastated by a tsunami on September 29, 2009.
 The tsunami was generated by a magnitude 8.0 undersea earthquake.
 Eleven people in Leone were killed by the tsunami.
 The victims were two children and nine adults, including elderly parents.
 The day of the tsunami is called the “Black Tuesday” and the village has erected a special monument known as Leone Healing Garden (Garden of Healing).
 The monument is near the seaside of the main road, and it was erected in order to commemorate the passing and to celebrate the lives of those who perished in the tsunami.